YangLabHKUST/SpatialScope/README.md

 ## Learning the gene expression distribution of scRNA-seq reference using score-based model

+The scRNA-seq reference `./Ckpts_scRefs/Heart_D2/Ref_Heart_sanger_D2.h5ad` was preprocessed following the standard precedures, more details available in jupyter notebook [Human Heart (Visium, a single slice)](https://github.com/YangLabHKUST/SpatialScope/blob/master/demos/Human-Heart.ipynb).
+In order to make the distribution learning process more **efficient**, we only learned the gene expression distributions of 2,000 selected highly variable genes.
+Besides, we subsampled the number of cells per cell type, up to a maximum of 3,000.

-We use four GPUs to train scRNA-seq reference in parallel.
+We use four RTX 2080 Ti GPUs to train scRNA-seq reference in parallel.

 ```
 python ./src/Train_scRef.py \
---ckpt_path ./Ckpts_scRefs/VISp \
+--ckpt_path ./Ckpts_scRefs/Heart_D2 \
---scRef ./Ckpts_scRefs/VISp/Ref_scRNA_VISp_qc2_2Kgenes.h5ad \
+--scRef ./Ckpts_scRefs/Heart_D2/Ref_Heart_sanger_D2.h5ad \
---cell_class_column cell_subclass \
+--cell_class_column cell_type \
---gpus 0,1,2,3
+--gpus 0,1,2,3 \
+--sigma_begin 50 --sigma_end 0.002 --step_lr 3e-7
 ```
-The checkpoints and sampled psuedo-cells will be saved in ./Ckpts_scRefs/VISp, e.g, model_5000.pt, model_5000.h5ad
+The checkpoints and sampled psuedo-cells will be saved in `./Ckpts_scRefs/Heart_D2`, e.g, model_5000.pt, model_5000.h5ad.
+The pre-trained checkpoint can be used for any spatial data from the same tissue.

+Due to the low sequencing depth (~2000 UMIs per cell) of this Human Heart scRNA-seq reference, we changed the default parameters of sigma_begin, sigma_end and step_lr.

+As the sampling process of diffusion/score-based models requires hundreds to thousands of network evaluations to emulate a continuous process, the entire training process takes approximately 40 hours on four RTX 2080 Ti GPUs.
+Therefore, we are trying to accelarate the training process with some new technologies in the field of diffusion mode, such as stable diffusion and one-step difussion etc.

-Conveniently, we provided the pre-trained checkpoint (Ckpts_scRefs/VISp/model_5000.pt) in here, so you can skip this part
+Conveniently, we provided the pre-trained checkpoint (Ckpts_scRefs/Heart_D2/model_5000.pt) in [here](https://drive.google.com/drive/folders/1PXv_brtr-tXshBVEd_HSPIagjX9oF7Kg?usp=sharing), so you can skip this part.

+## Frequently Asked Questions

+1. I have access to a 3090 alternatively 2x V100-SXM2.
+Will that work for imputing onto a 200,000 cell MERFISH dataset?

+   Answer: The minimum GPU requirement for SpatialScope is 2080 Ti.
+However, limited by GPU memory, we recommend impute 1000 cells at a time, more details are availabel in demo notebook [Mouse MOp (MERFISH)](https://github.com/YangLabHKUST/SpatialScope/blob/master/demos/Mouse-MOp-MERFISH.ipynb).

 ## Contact information